 1. What is 20 per cent flower?
 For most fungicides, the window for application is from 20 to 50 per cent flower, with optimum timing typically around 30 per cent flower.
 At 20 per cent flower, the main stem will have 15 flowers.
 Consider that canola can reach 20 per cent flower within four or five days after first flower, and petal drop starts after 30 per cent flower.
 Fifty per cent is “full” flower when a field is at it’s most yellow.
 Uneven crops or thin crops with larger plants can flower longer, extending the 50 per cent stage.
-More details.
+See images and descriptions of the flowering stage (Stage 6).

 2. When to spray an uneven crop?
 Count main stem flowers at a few sites in the field and take an average to come up with flowering stage for the field.
 For example, if you check 10 random plants and three or four are at 30 per cent flower and some have no flowers, the average is probably around 15 per cent.
 Split applications may be better if conditions indicate higher risk and the crop has a lot of plants at different stages.
 The first application can be made when the first plants reach recommended staging.
 If necessary, a second application can be made when the remaining plants are ready to be sprayed.
 Even if most of the crop seems to be less mature, an application when those earlier plants are at the right stage may pay off – if the crop is moist and yield potential is good – because those spore-infested petals can land on less mature (pre-flowering) plants and cause infection.
 Early infection on these less mature plants could cause higher yield loss because the disease will have that much longer to grow.
 More on later sprays.